 Strong competitive position and monopoly in its region of operations - Kempegowda International Airport, operated by BIAL is the third largest airport in the country and the largest in South India, with a passenger handling capacity of 51.5 mppa.
 It is the major international airport in Karnataka and has a monopoly position in its area of operations.
-The rating is supported by the competitive position of BIAL amid the favourable demographics of the city, presence of large IT base and strong business travel.
-The rating continues to derive strength from the regulatory framework, which allows an efficient cost recovery from the user tariff.
-However, the company remains exposed to asset concentration risk and the variations in passenger traffic resulting from economic cycles, which could lead to a temporary decline in traffic.
+BIAL is competitively placed with favourable demographics of the city, presence of large IT base and strong business travel prospects.
+The rating derives strength from the regulatory framework, which allows an efficient cost recovery from the user tariff.
+However, the company remains exposed to asset concentration risk and the variation in passenger traffic resulting from economic cycles, which could lead to a temporary decline in traffic.
 Nevertheless, this is offset by true-up framework, wherein the shortfall in returns in any given control period are recovered in the subsequent regulatory period, albeit with a lag.

-Healthy increase in passenger traffic and revenues to result in improved cash flow position - The passenger traffic at BIAL witnessed healthy growth of 18% in FY2024 and is expected to increase by 10-11% in FY2025 to around 41-42 million from 31.9 million in FY2023 (CAGR of 14% over FY2023-FY2025).
-Its operating income is projected to improve by around 20% in FY2025, to reach around Rs.
-3,000 crore from Rs.
-2,539 crore in FY2024 on the back of improvement in both aero and non-aero revenues.
-Aeronautical revenues are likely to increase on the back of increase in passenger and aircraft traffic and the step-up in UDF, landing and parking charges in FY2025, as per CP3 tariff order, which was implemented from October 01, 2021.
-The non-aero revenues are also expected to see healthy growth owing to expansion in leasable area amid opening up of terminal 2, development of additional non-aero revenue generating assets, growth in passenger traffic and increasing spend per passenger.
-This coupled with healthy operating margins is likely to result in healthy debt coverage metrics.
+Healthy increase in passenger traffic and revenues to result in improved cash flow position - The passenger traffic at BIAL increased by 11.6% to 41.9 million in FY2025 and is projected to increase by 10-11% in FY2026 to around 46-47 million.
+Adjusted for the one-time land monetisation revenue of around Rs.
+272 crore in FY2025, BIAL's operating income is expected to witness healthy 10% YoY growth to reach around Rs.
+3,750 crore in FY2026 from Rs.
+3,732 crore in FY2025 on the back of improvement in both aero and non-aero revenues.
+The aeronautical revenues are likely to grow on the back of an increase in passenger and aircraft traffic and rise in landing and parking charges, as per the third control period (CP 3 - April 01, 2021 to March 31, 2026) tariff order, which was implemented from October 01, 2021.
+Further, the non-aero revenues are expected to see healthy growth owing to the higher passenger traffic, expansion in leasable area amid opening up of terminal 2, increase in overall offerings, addition of new brand outlets, development of additional non-aero revenue generating assets and increasing spend per passenger.
+Nevertheless, the operating margins are likely to decline marginally in FY2026 due to reduction in aeronautical tariffs in Q4 FY2026.